rsksmart/devportal-1.0/rif/enveloping/architecture.md

 ### Relay Provider
 The access point to the Enveloping system for dApps using Web3.
 It wraps the RelayClient to provide Web3 compatibility.

-## Auxiliary

-### GSNEip712Library
-This is an auxiliary library that bridges the Relay Request into a call of a Smart Wallet or Proxy Factory (in such case, the Request is a Deploy Request).

-Detailed documentation can be found [here](https://eips.ethereum.org/EIPS/eip-712).

 ## Execution flow